-The carpet beetle larvae prefers dark undisturbed areas and feeds on natural fibers found in homes and businesses such as carpets, silk, wool, animal hair, fur and even synthetic fibers that have been soiled by food or perspiration.
+The carpet beetle larvae prefers dark undisturbed areas and feeds on natural fibres found in homes and businesses such as carpets, silk, wool, animal hair, fur and even synthetic fibres that have been soiled by food or perspiration.
 A common place to find them is in loft spaces and voids.

 What You Need to Know About Carpet Beetles

 How You Got Them.
-Variegated Carpet Beetle can be introduced to a building due to their like of fresh cut flowers, or birds nesting in the roof.
-Sometimes it could simply be the fact you had your window open.
+Variegated Carpet Beetle can be introduced to a building due to their like of fresh cut flowers, birds nesting in the roof, or even an old wasp nest.
+It could be as simple as the fact you had your window open.

 Larvae.
 Variegated Carpet Beetle Larvae are also known as woolly bears due to the fine brown hairs on their body.
 They are about 4mm in length.

 How do I know I have Carpet Beetle?

 The first thing you need to know, is what the beetle and the larvae look like.
 This is so you know what to look for.
 As you can see from the pictures displayed the beetle beetles are small, oval-shaped insects that are typically black with white, yellow, and brown scales or markings on their wings.
 The beetle is approximately 2 to 3mm in length.
 The larvae, also known as woolly bears are also 2 to 3mm in length.
 They are different shades of brown and cream. they are covered in bristly hairshairs on them hence the name woolly bearand can be a common household pest. .

 So now you know what you are looking for, now it is knowing where to look.
 Carpet beetles feed on a wide range of materials, including wool, silk, fur, feathers, and dried plant materials, which are often found in homes.
 They can also feed on synthetic fibers that are blended with natural fibers often found in mixed carpets.
 They will also feed on stored food products such as cereals and nuts.